nrbhai/pcsbhuj/README.md

 2. Initialize a new repo and commit all files:
    - git init
    - git add .
-   - git commit -m "Initial commit: Pioneer Computer Services website"
+   - git commit -m "Initial commit: Hari Tech Solutions website"
 3. Create an empty repository on your GitHub account (do not add a README/license on GitHub to avoid conflicts).
 4. Add the remote and push:
    - git remote add origin https://github.com/<your-username>/<your-repo>.git